TiloRC/reddit_post_tracker/README.md

 ## How to Get Started (WIP)

 You'll need to have a reddit developer acount and authentication information to run this code.
 I'll be assuming you already went through the process of setting that up (it's completely free).
 After cloning this repository, create a new file called "authentication.py."
-Fill it in so it looks something like this:
+Add your authentication information to the file.
+It should look something like this:

 ```
 import praw